-The health needs of Bedford Borough population influences pharmaceutical service provision in Bedford Borough, however there is limited health needs data presented at locality level, as such the impact on community pharmacy services is therefore discussed in relation to the whole of Bedford Borough (see Section 6.4).
-Health needs are illustrated in Appendix H.
+The health needs of the Bedford Borough population influences pharmaceutical service provision in Bedford Borough, however, there is limited health needs data presented at locality level.
+As such, the impact on community pharmacy services is therefore discussed in relation to the whole of Bedford Borough (see Section 6.4).
+Health needs are illustrated in Appendix J.